A stand-out product video compels consumers to pay attention.

 With the help of real-time product videos, consumers can see the options available at the physical store before making a choice.

 Here is how real-time ‘virtual’ shopping works: A person searches for a smartphone online.
 On an e-commerce website, the consumer finds a suitable product.
 On the portal, he/she finds an option to speak to the retailer.
-The consumer shares a phone number or through VoIP speaks with the retailer.
+The consumer shares a phone number and through VoIP instant messaging or through a browser VoIP call, the customer can speak with the retailer.

 Through a live streaming option on the website, the customer sees the array of products in the physical store.
 A sales assistant at the retailer’s end guides the customer and shows the various products and options available.
 With the help of a real-time product video, customers can see the actual product before buying.